ABOUT US

 Our Mission

-The Perinatal Health Equity Foundation is a grassroots community organization.
+The Perinatal Health Equity Initiative is a grassroots community organization.
 We are dedicated to actively working towards eliminating health care disparities in black infant and maternal health through advocacy, education, community engagement, research, collaboration, and direct clinical support.

 Our Vision

-The Perinatal Health Equity Foundation was developed when a need was discovered while working in the for profit sector.
-Nastassia Davis founded Latch Breastfeeding and Lactation Services in 2016.
-Through this private practice she discovered there were many women of color who were seeking support, but could not pay for services for a variety of different reasons.
+In 2016, Dr. Nastassia Harris left the hospital and opened a lactation practice after 11 years of clinical practice.
+Through this private practice, she discovered there were many Black women who were seeking support, but could not pay for services for a variety of different reasons.
 This resulted in an inability to address their concerns and alleviate their fears.
-Issues were left unresolved and personal goals unmet.
-The discovered unmet need lead to the development of Sistahs Who Breastfed (SWB).
-SWB is a mom-to-mom support group specifically designed to support the unique needs of woman of color and is free to the community.
-I listened to women share their personal experiences and struggles in a safe space.
-Over time women began to open up and share stories about hospital readmissions, unsupportive and uncaring medical staff, and mistreatment.
+Issues were left unresolved and personal goals were unmet.
+The discovered unmet need led to the development of Sistahs Who Breastfed (SWB).
+SWB is a mom-to-mom support group specifically designed to support the unique needs of Black women and is free to the community.
+Nastassia listened to women share their personal experiences and struggles in a safe space.
+Over time women began to open up and share stories about hospital readmissions, experiences with racism, disrespectful care, not being listened to, and mistreatment.
 They shared stories of personal infant loss or a close relative with a loss.
-I quickly realized the issues black women face are much deeper than just breastfeeding.
+Nastassia quickly realized the issues Black women face are much deeper than just breastfeeding.
 More needed to be done.
-Perinatal Health Equity Foundation was birthed to address the numerous disparities and health inequities among women and infants of color, specifically among black women.
-We will be the base of support to hold women up until they felt empowered enough to hold themselves up.

 Our Founder